LoginRadius/docs/content/tutorial/java/index.md

 The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your JAVA application.

+> For developing a JAVA project a JDK is required.
+For this guide, the supported version is JDK 8.0 or JDK 11.0.
+The guide to install JDK can be found [here](https://medium.com/how-to-start-developing-java-applications/how-to-install-java-development-kit-jdk-on-windows-bb68641c516c).

+> [Create an account](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register) to get started if you don't have one yet!

+When you signed up for the LoginRadius account, it created an app for you.
+This app is linked to a ready to use web page - [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/).

+Auth Page (IDX) reflects the configuration changes that you make in [LoginRadius Dashboard](https://dashboard.loginradius.com/getting-started).
+You can utilize this webpage for authentication requirements on your Node.js application.

 ## Choose Theme